rahulurane/rahulurane/README.md

 - 👋 Hi, I’m @rahulurane
-- 👀 I’m interested in learning new technology based on java platform
+- 👀 I’m interested in learning new technology based on java/python platform
-- 🌱 I’m currently learning spring framework and cloud
+- 🌱 I’m currently learning spring framework and cloud and AI/ML
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://www.linkedin.com/in/rahul-urane-717a0128